 14. The anti-fog mirror you can take in the shower

 In my opinion, shaving in the shower is a much better experience than shaving at the sink.
 But once you get into the steamy water, it might be difficult to see — even if you bring a mirror with you.
 Usually, mirrors fog right up — but not this one.
-Fill it with warm water, stick it to the wall with the suction cup, and shave.
-The fog won't appear, and it's even small enough to travel with.
+Just fill it with hot water, stick it to the shower wall with the suction cup, and shave.

-15. These kitchen sheers that make meal prep a breeze
+15. These kitchen shears that make meal prep a breeze

 Cutting everything from chicken to herbs is so much easier with scissors (instead of kitchen knives).
 And this pair is solid, sharp, dishwasher safe, and made with stainless steel blades.
 If you already have a pair, why not add a second to your utensil drawer?
 You'll find yourself using it to cut meat, flowers, packaging, and a million other things.